-By our words and actions, we create a caring environment for everyone.
+By our words and actions we demonstrate caring toward everyone.

-- We are sensitive to the concerns of our patients and our co-workers. - We are respectful and courteous to each other at all times. - We promote and reward teamwork and inclusiveness.
+- We are sensitive to the concerns of our patients, their loved ones and our colleagues. - We are respectful and courteous to each other and practice cultural humility. - We promote and reward teamwork and inclusion.